 Things to remember when Forest Bathing alone

 A couple of hours may seem a long time for just 5 activities to start with.
 Be gentle with yourself.
 It does take practice.
 To elongate your time remember to consider each of your senses in turn.
-For support with this, see the blog “Beginner’s Guide to Forest Bathing‘.
+See the blog “Beginner’s Guide to Forest Bathing” for support with this.

-If you’d prefer to step off the merry-go-round and give yourself permission to completely switch off from all responsibilities, but worry about going it alone, then do consider joining me on a group Forest Bathing session in Hampshire or Berkshire first.
+If you’d prefer to step off the merry-go-round and give yourself permission to switch off from all responsibilities completely, but worry about going it alone, then do consider joining me on a group Forest Bathing session in and around Hampshire.

-On the guided experience, I am responsible for timekeeping, and I facilitate all invitations and hold a safe space for everyone in the group reflection circles.
+In the guided experience, I am responsible for timekeeping, and I facilitate all invitations and hold a safe space for everyone in the group reflection circles.
 We do group and solo invitations with pair shares that can be incredibly cathartic.
-You’ll definitely get a broader depth of experience, find it easier to fully unwind and leave with a deep sense of relaxation and clarity of mind.
+You’ll definitely get a broader depth of experience, find it easier to fully unwind and leave with a deep sense of relaxation, spaciousness and clarity of mind.
 Participants often describe feeling hugely cleansed and calm at the end.
-Here’s the events calendar.
+Read more and view the calendar and locations here.

-Go it alone or come along to a session – just get Forest Bathing into your life asap and start reaping the benefits.
+Go it alone or come along to a session – just get Nature Connection in some way, shape or form into your life asap and start reaping the benefits.

 I’d love to hear how you go.